ryan-haver/docker-mainwp/README.md

 - When using docker compose, create a `.env` file and add `WORDPRESS_TAG=6.6.3-php8.2-apache` (or any official tag).
 Compose injects that value into the build arg automatically thanks to `${WORDPRESS_TAG:-...}` in the file.
 - For the standalone Dockerfile, pass `--build-arg WORDPRESS_TAG=latest` during `docker build` to pin or track specific versions.

+## Continuous builds

+The workflow at `.github/workflows/auto-build.yml` checks the official WordPress release feed every morning (06:30 UTC).
+When it detects a new core version it:

+- Builds this image with `WORDPRESS_TAG=<version>-php8.2-apache`.
+- Publishes the result to GitHub Container Registry (`ghcr.io/<your-account>/wordpress-manager-mainwp:<version>` and the rolling `latest` tag).
+- Skips the build entirely if the tag has already been produced, thanks to a simple cache marker stored in the repository workspace.

+You can also trigger the workflow on demand from the Actions tab (look for **Build Latest WordPress Image**).
+If you prefer Docker Hub, add `DOCKERHUB_USERNAME`/`DOCKERHUB_TOKEN` secrets and extend the workflow to log in to that registry as well.

 ## Useful commands

 - **View logs:** `docker compose logs -f mainwp`